In the beginning …

 Members: Dr WM Dewing; Miss NP Dixon; Mr G Henderson; Mr W Harkin; Mr N Holdsworth

 A Survey Sub-committee was formed from the meeting comprising Mr Oates, Dr Dewing and Mrs Wright.
 Their brief was to organise a survey form for the next meeting.
-The survey was duly distributed widely throughout the shire, with Dr Dewing offering to analyse the results.
+The survey was distributed widely throughout the shire, with Dr Dewing offering to analyse the results.

 Once collated, the survey identified:

-336 people over the age of 69 resided in the Shire
+336 people over the age of 69 resided in the Shire;

-18 in the frail aged range
+18 in the frail aged range;

-74 were in rented, loaned or with the family.
-The remainder were in their own homes
+74 were in rented, 'loaned' or with the family.
+The remainder were in their own homes;

-37 were over 80 year old group
+37 were over 80 year old group;

-Of the 17 ‘independent’ people in the above group, ten were" just coping"
+Of the 17 ‘independent’ people in the above group, ten were" just coping";

-4 were unsuitably placed in A Class hospital beds
+4 were unsuitably placed in A Class hospital beds;

-3 requested accommodation ‘soon’
+3 requested accommodation ‘soon’.

 The survey summary indicated the community had two needs:

-Hostel accommodation for at least 30 but possibly closer to 50 persons in the frailer, older age range
+Hostel accommodation for at least 30 but possibly closer to 50 persons in the frailer, older age range.

 Unit accommodation for up to 30 people in the lower age range who did not have their own accommodation, or whose present accommodation was not suitable.

-What stands out very strongly when reading these minutes from the 1970’s-2000’s was the intense commitment of so many people in the local community.
+What stands out very strongly in these minutes from the 1970’s-2000’s was the intense commitment of so many people in the local community.
 Help from school children, farmers, orchardists, millers, local businesses, guides/scouts, in the form of small group raffles, card nights, donations, dances, timber royalties, film nights, right up to State and Federal support.

 There was grassroots commitment showing through and some of the same names from the seventies are still involved in making sure Geegeelup Village Inc. is alive and well and continuing to expand.